 Meanwhile, all E-Class coupes and convertibles gain heated front seats, electromechanical power steering, mbrace2 telematics and wheel upgrades.
 The sedan and wagon also come with mbrace2 standard.

 The E-Class' headlights have slot-like inboard bezels, while the outboard portions resemble those on the C-Class.
 Eyebrow-like fog lights sit in the three-piece lower air dam.
 In comparison, the taillights are much more reserved.
 The E350 has oval exhaust pipes, and the E550's are trapezoidal.
 Exterior features include:

 - Rear air suspension on wagon

-For 2012, coupes and Cabriolets get standard shift paddles, and the media interface has been moved to the center console across the model line.
-Mercedes' knob-based Comand interface includes primary controls at hip level, ahead of the center armrest, like the systems in the C-Class and flagship S-Class.
-The E-Class has Mercedes' "mbrace" communication system that includes the ability to connect the car with a smartphone.
-Optional folding rear seats do not require the cushions to be flipped forward first.
+All E-Class models feature Mercedes' knob-based Comand interface that includes primary controls at hip level, ahead of the center armrest, like the systems in the C-Class and flagship S-Class.
+The E-Class has Mercedes' new mbrace2 communication system that includes the ability to connect the car with a smartphone.
 Interior features include:

 - Wagon has seven-seat capacity with standard rear-facing third row and power tailgate

 - Optional massaging, bolster-adjustable seats